Frequently Asked Questions

 Q: How much does it cost to start a case and how long a case would take?

-Each investigation is unique and cases can vary based on a number of variables.
+Each investigation is unique and cases can vary based on several variables.

 Q: What qualifications do investigators in your network hold?